Neutral / cushion / high arch

 Adidas’ partnership with Continental continues to impress runners because of the movie house-like stickiness of the rubber.
 In wet conditions, the traction of the rubber works like a dream.
 Providing the superb grip on a multitude of outdoor surfaces are the prominent lugs scattered all throughout the outsole.
 The new configuration offers perimeter lugs that are designed horizontally to make road-running smoother.
 This is a new house-to-trail option that delivers precise traction and support all the way through.

-The Boost is fitted in the heel for shock-absorbing features and that ultra-responsive feel.
+The Response Trail Boost uses the same midsole technology as that in the popular Ultra Boost Uncaged.
+The shoe uses the Boost midsole and it is fitted in the heel for shock-absorbing features and that ultra-responsive feel.
 It is also located in a little portion of the forefoot for a more energetic bounce off.
 The Boost is made of blown TPU pellets that interlock upon landing and flex right before takeoff.
 It is a revolutionary technology that anchors a large majority of Adidas shoes.
 Sandwiched between the Boost is high-grade EVA for the usual mix of cushioning and midsole durability.

 The one-piece upper is made of abrasion-resistant and very breathable mesh.
 It is the seatbelt webbing that will catch the attention of everyone as this is very unique.
 The huge synthetic webbings that make up the iconic 3-Stripe logo on both sides of the shoe are directly connected to the sole for superb support, security, and durability.
 There is a low heel counter that cups the foot in support and prevents heel slippage.
 Enhancing the comfort and fit is an Ortholite sockliner that also offers anti-odor properties.